Davjot/Heart-Disease-Prediction/README.md

 ● target - have disease or not (1=yes, 0=no)

-I have used 0 and 1 to predict whether a person have a heart disease or not in foloowing way:
+0 and 1 are used to predict whether a person have a heart disease or not in the following way:

 ● 0 --> The Person does not have a Heart Disease